-Oysters are the ultimate appetizer all year around, and especially for special occasions and holidays.
 If we're not planning on firing up the BBQ, we're tossing the oysters in our air fryer to easily open them!
-It's my for sure way or opening them with zero fuss.
+It's my easy hack to opening oyster with zero fuss, so we can get right to enjoying them with this sauce!

 - Red wine vinegar.
 Being that this is a staple ingredient, make sure your red wine vinegar is fresh to make the best oyster vinaigrette recipe.
 Using red wine vinegar and sumac (talked about below) eliminates the need to use shallots, making this a great mignonette recipe without shallots - which can be hard to come by when going the traditional route.